Priya112030/M1/README.md

 Write a program to find minimum between two fraction numbers using conditional operator or ternary operator.

 ## ALGORITHM:
-1.Declare variables to store the two fraction numbers and the result.
+1. Declare variables to store the two fraction numbers and the result.
-2.Use the printf function to prompt the user to enter the first fraction number (numerator and denominator separately).
+2. Use the printf function to prompt the user to enter the first fraction number (numerator and denominator separately).
-3.Use the scanf function to read the numerator and denominator of the first fraction.
+3. Use the scanf function to read the numerator and denominator of the first fraction.
-4.Repeat steps 2 and 3 to get the second fraction from the user.
+4. Repeat steps 2 and 3 to get the second fraction from the user.
-5.Calculate the decimal values of both fractions by dividing the numerators by the denominators.
+5. Calculate the decimal values of both fractions by dividing the numerators by the denominators.
-6.Use the conditional (ternary) operator to compare the decimal values and store the minimum value in the result variable.
+6. Use the conditional (ternary) operator to compare the decimal values and store the minimum value in the result variable.
-7.Print the minimum value.
+7. Print the minimum value.

 ## PROGRAM:
 ```